February 19, 2026

 Differentiate from Negative Reinforcement: It's essential to differentiate positive reinforcement from negative reinforcement.
 While positive reinforcement adds a pleasant stimulus to encourage behavior, negative reinforcement involves removing an unpleasant stimulus to increase the likelihood of an action.
 For instance, a parent might give a child candy for successful potty training, which of the following is an example of positive reinforcement?
 Conversely, removing a chore when a child completes homework on time exemplifies negative feedback.
 Both strategies aim to modify behavior but operate through distinct mechanisms.

 Review Relevant Literature: Engaging with foundational texts on positive reinforcement, such as B.F.
 Skinner's work on operant conditioning, can deepen understanding.
-Skinner's insights into how rewards shape behavior highlight the importance of positive reinforcement across various contexts, including behavioral therapy and healthcare practices.
+Skinner's insights into how rewards shape behavior highlight the across various contexts, including behavioral therapy and healthcare practices.
 Additionally, quotes from practitioners like Kristin Entler, who notes that small rewards can significantly impact healthcare settings, further illustrate the practical application of these concepts.

 Positive reinforcement is essential in healthcare settings, driving better behaviors and outcomes through the strategic use of rewards.
 By grasping and applying this concept, healthcare professionals can cultivate environments that not only promote compliance but also elevate patient care and boost staff morale.